top of page

 Screenshot 2021-11-30 at 18.22_edited.jp

 We also benefit from leading research institutes whose reports influence policymakers, like the Royal Agricultural College, Hartpury University, the Countryside and Community Research Institute at the University of Gloucestershire, and Campden BRI.
-There is also power in community groups lobbying government.

 The opportunity to join up these conversations is what this partner network seeks to achieve.